LopyMine/Inventory-Particles/README.md

 !["Description" Title](https://github.com/LopyMine/Profile/blob/main/files/Template%20Resource%20Pack/image2.webp?raw=true)

-**Inventory Particles** — Visual Fabric mod which adds a lot of new particles for your inventory items!
+**Inventory Particles** — Visual mod which adds a lot of new particles for your inventory items!
 With it you can make your inventory a little more lively and dynamic!
 Of course, completely client-side.

 ![Ingame Showcase](https://github.com/LopyMine/Profile/blob/main/files/Template%20Resource%20Pack/ima222ge.webp?raw=true)